Sorting the All Courses list

 The script automatically runs on any page that matches *.instructure.com/courses.
 This is the all courses page when your site is hosted by Instructure without a custom URL.
 If you have a custom URL, like canvas.university.edu, then you will need to modify the script to get it to work.

 To make this change in Tampermonkey, click on the Tampermonkey Icon, choose Dashboard, and then click on Rubric Importer.
-Then change the *.instructure.com in the // @include statements on line 5 to match your instance and save your script.
+Then change the *.instructure.com in the // @match statements on line 5 to match your instance and save your script.

 Filtering